Trauma Treatment and Healthcare Delivery Fellowship Program

 - Reflective Practice/Self-Assessment/Self-Care

 The first year is focused on the development and delivery of evidence-based clinical practices and integration of these experiences with available research and program evaluation data.
 These clinical experiences will occur within the Multi-Disciplinary Outpatient Clinic as well as the Trauma-Focused Intensive Outpatient Program.
-By the end of the first year, and continued into the second, Fellows will be able to demonstrate advanced clinical skills in the treatment of posttraumatic stress reactions, commonly encountered psychiatric disorders within the military population (e.g., depression, anxiety disorders), and suicide risk assessment and mitigation.
+By the end of the first year, and continued into the second, Fellows will be able to demonstrate advanced clinical skills in the treatment of posttraumatic stress reactions, and other complex presenting concerns commonly encountered within the military population, and suicide risk assessment and mitigation.
 Fellows will receive training and supervision in Prolonged Exposure Therapy, Cognitive Processing Therapy, Acceptance and Commitment Therapy, and other evidence-based treatment modalities as available.
-During the Fellowship, it is expected that Fellows will gain a level of proficiency and expertise that allows them to provide expert consultation to other behavioral health providers in that modality.
+During the Fellowship, it is expected that Fellows will gain a level of proficiency and expertise that allows them to provide expert consultation to other behavioral health providers in these modalities.
 Fellows may also seek to train in other treatment areas as agreed upon by Fellow and Fellowship Program Director.

 Additionally, time will be allotted for the 2nd Year Fellow to work on a professional project which demonstrates the application of science in the practice of psychological trauma treatment, program evaluation, or healthcare administration, is relevant to the Department of Behavioral Health, and in line with overall mission of the DoD organization.
 The proposal for this project will be made by the end of the first year and agreed upon by Fellow, Fellowship Director, and other appropriate faculty.
 A capstone requirement is associated with the second year project and will include, at a minimum, presentation of the project to a professional audience.